0nyr/ctiny_interpreter/ctiny_grammar_info.md

 + **()1** : list of alternatives
 + **[]?** : optional sequence, pick one or none

-Any other symbol should be understood as a *terminal*.
+Any other symbol should be understood as a *terminals*.